Click an option below to expand/collapse

 These rooms are used for racquetball purposes only.
 There are six racquetball courts located on the first floor of the Elam Center.
 Each court is of official size.
 Each racquetball court comes with an observation balcony where friends/spectators can watch play from a safe distance.

 The weight room includes several squat racks, flat benches, incline benches, decline benches, and free weights along with other supplementary workout equipment.
-This room is utilized for academic classes, athletic teams, and by student, faculty, and staff.
+This room is utilized for academic classes and athletic teams by students under the supervision of faculty or staff .